egfx/Web-Cloud-File-Magager/README.md

 3.)
 Navigate to the "/tests" directory

 4.)
-Run the unit tests with the shell command 'phpunit filemgrtests'
+Run the unit tests with the shell command 'phpunit myfilemgrtests'